viash-io/viash-actions/pro/generate-documentation-qmd/README.md

 ### Inputs available

-* `input_dir` - 'Directory contain viash configs for components and workflows, together with the build components in a target folder.
-Will most often be a repository that has been cloned in a previous step of your workflow using [checkout](https://github.com/marketplace/actions/checkout).
-Ex: `.`.
+* `input_dir` - _optional_: Directory containing viash configs.
+Must be a path relative to the project project directory.
+Most usefull for           destinguishing between different types of components (for example: component and workflow configs).
+Ex: `./`.

 * `component_template` - _optional_.
 Path pointing to Jinja template that can be used to customize the resulting qmd files.
 By default will use a default included template.
 An example of a template can be found at the bottom of this page.